 Shoreline Adaptation Engagement Effort

 Corte Madera’s shoreline neighborhoods face flood risk and impacts that are increasing due to multiple factors.
-The Town is beginning an effort to engage our shoreline neighborhoods in a discussion about potential strategies to address flooding impacts resulting from high tides, heavy rain events, subsidence, sea level rise, and other vulnerabilities.
-This effort aims to provide all shoreline residents and stakeholders with the best, most recent information about current and future vulnerabilities and the opportunity to share their ideas, hopes, concerns, and needs with Town staff and leaders.
-This listening tour and discussion, continuing through Spring 2024, will help the community to collectively determine the best course of action for our shoreline neighborhoods moving forward.
+In Fall 2023, the Town began an effort to engage our shoreline neighborhoods in a discussion about potential strategies to address flooding impacts resulting from high tides, heavy rain events, subsidence, sea level rise, and other vulnerabilities.
+This effort, which concluded in July 2024, aimed to provide all shoreline residents and stakeholders with the best, most recent information about current and future vulnerabilities and the opportunity to share their ideas, hopes, concerns, and needs with Town staff and leaders.
+This listening tour and discussion was intended to help the community to collectively determine the best course of action for our shoreline neighborhoods moving forward.

 Goals